WIOU (AM): History

 WIOU was established by Richard H. Blacklidge, William Naftzger, and John Carl Jefferies.
 Blacklidge was the CEO of the Kokomo Tribune newspaper at the time.
 Naftzger was a local attorney.
 Jefferies had been with radio station WKMO as general manager.
 The call letters, WIOU, were chosen by Naftzger's wife, Alma, since all were in debt to start the station.
-IOU stands for "I Owe YoU."
+IOU stands for "I owe you".

 On July 1, 2013, the station switched to a full-time sports format.

+In July 2024, Hoosier AM/FM announced that it was selling its Kokomo stations—WIOU, WMYK, and WZWZ—to 3 Towers Broadcasting, with a local marketing agreement taking effect on August 1; as of May 2025, the stations were still owned by Hoosier AM/FM.
+On May 22, 2025, WIOU announced that it would close on May 31; its coverage of Kokomo High School sports will move to WZWZ.